The Divine Service

 Our services are open to all people—members and visitors alike.
 People of all ages are also welcome to attend.
 Parents with small children do not need to feel uncomfortable about bringing their children to church.
 Jesus wants the little children to hear his Word, too.
 If parents feel their children’s noises are disrupting other worshipers, a nursery located in the entry way of the church blocks out unwanted noise while allowing parents and children to still hear and see the service.

-The Lord’s Supper is celebrated at every Divine Service at Good Shepherd.
+The Lord’s Supper is celebrated on the first and third Sundays of each month at Good Shepherd.
 We believe that participation in the Lord’s Supper should be preceded by instruction in the teachings of Scripture and of our church, concerning this sacrament and other important articles of faith.
 We also believe that such participation serves as a public testimony of unity in faith among those who are communing together.
 We therefore do not follow an “open Communion” practice.
 But even if you are not communing with us today, God’s grace is still offered to you through the Gospel, as it is proclaimed in the Scripture readings, in the sermon, and in the hymns.

 Our pastor is more than willing to explain our worship practices in more detail, and to study the Bible with anyone who wishes to know more about the teachings of the Lutheran Church.
 An introductory study on the teachings of Scripture and the Lutheran Church is offered throughout the year to those who wish to learn, to review, or to explore the possibility of membership in our church.